 This local gem is completely hidden from the street, tucked along the eastern edge of Chaparral Park behind the dog park and baseball fields.
-More than 7,000 indigenous, low-water use plants are showcased across the 5.5-acre garden, which features an easy walking path and terraced planters created from river rocks and iron mesh.
+More than 7,000 indigenous, low-water-use plants are showcased across the 5.5-acre garden, which features an easy walking path and terraced planters created from river rocks and iron mesh.
 Signage and an interactive plant guide will acquaint you with the cacti, succulents and flowering botanicals you’ll find along the way.

 Every spring and late fall, the raised planter beds along the eastern side of the Scottsdale Artists’ School burst to life with beautiful roses in a rainbow of colors.
-A walking path off the school’s front entryway is open the public, and benches placed throughout the garden offer a quiet place to sit and enjoy the rose-scented air.
+A walking path off the school’s front entryway is open to the public, and benches placed throughout the garden offer a quiet place to sit and enjoy the rose-scented air.
 While you’re there, stop into the Scottsdale Artists’ School lobby and check out their classes and programs geared toward artists of all levels, from beginner to advanced.

 Located in the rolling Sonoran Desert foothills of North Scottsdale, George “Doc” Cavalliere Park was named after one of the city’s founding fathers and is one of the city’s newest public parks.
 Highlights at this 34-acre park include a shaded playground, one-mile loop hiking trail, basketball courts, covered picnic areas and beautiful scenic vistas.
-The park’s environmentally friendly design includes rainwater capture and storage; a native plant palette to reduce water usage; habitat for local wildlife like quail, cottontails, lizards and birds; and energy-conserving lighting.
+The park’s environmentally friendly design includes rainwater capture and storage; a native plant palette to reduce water usage; a habitat for local wildlife like quail, cottontails, lizards and birds; and energy-conserving lighting.

 Also in North Scottsdale, Pinnacle Peak Park is home to one of the city’s most favored hiking trails, a 1.75-mile (one way) summit trail that offers breathtaking city and desert views.
 Designated routes provide an exciting challenge for rock climbers, while four tables and shade ramada provide quiet places to enjoy a picnic or just sit and watch the desert wildlife.
-Even if you don’t hike to the summit, a short stroll from the trailhead gives you an up-close-and-personal view of desert flora and fauna.
+Even if you don’t hike to the summit, a short stroll from the trailhead gives you an up-close and personal view of desert flora and fauna.